INDA23PlusPlus/vm/src/langserver/README.md

 ## Options
 * `--log-level <LEVEL>`: Set the log level.
 Can be one of 'debug', 'info', 'warn', 'err'.
+* `--disable <FEATURE>`: Disable a feature.
+Can be one of 'hover', 'completion', 'diagnostics'.
+Can be specified multiple times.

 ## Integration
 See the [editors](../../editor/) folder for integration with editors.